DOs and DON’Ts to Keep Your North Georgia Vacation Rental Property On Top

 Marquis-Brand Hotels and Resorts

-A couple decades ago, big-brand hotels were not a top option.
+A couple of decades ago, big-brand hotels were not a top option.
 Travelers turned to private inns and locally owned hotels when they left home.
 Over the years, more chains have opened, although Blue Ridge isn’t quite as busy as many tourist towns.
 Still, hotel chains are part of the competition equation in North Georgia – and surrounding Georgia towns.
 Many travelers appreciate hotels because of their convenience, hotel points they may earn, and amenities offered.
 Others appreciate standard rooms that take the surprise out of a stay.

 How can you place your property above the hotels on a traveler’s go-to list?
+How can you ensure a great guest experience?

 An Outdated Property